-The programme is offered as a full-time course.
-The MSci programmes normally last for four years and the BSc for three years.
-Study is undertaken in three parts for the BSc, and four parts for the MSci, each one corresponding to one year of full-time study.
+The programme is offered as a full-time course and normally lasts 3 years.

+Study is undertaken in three parts for the BSc, each one corresponding to one year of full-time study.
 At Southampton, the programme is delivered in a semester pattern, each semester having 12 weeks for teaching and learning and 2-3 weeks for examinations.